al-dayviid21/Dog_Breed_Classifier/README.md

 README.md

-## Instructions
+## Results
-1. Run the following commands in the project's root directory to set up your database and model.

-    - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-    - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`

-2. Go to `app` directory: `cd app`

-3. Run your web app: `python run.py`

-4. Click the `PREVIEW` button to open the homepage
+A detailed explanation of project aim, steps and results can be found in my <a href=''>Medium blog post</a>

 ## Licensing, Authors, and Acknowledgements
-Credit is due Appen for the dataset and Udacity for their guide during the formation of project codes.
+Credit is due Udacity for the dataset and their guide during the formation of project codes.
+Udacity license can be found in <a href=''>license.txt</a>